qperez/json-patch-extension/README.md

 <img src="https://www.mememaker.net/static/images/memes/4148664.jpg" width="30%">

 The json-patcher allows to create a JSON patch with the "diff" operation between two json objects. json-patcher allows to validate a patch on a JSON object.
 Soon, I would like to integrate the validation of a patch on JSON-LD objects with "compact" and "expand" functions.
+(But it works Now ;)

 ## Try this !